cardboard-iguana/cardboard-iguana.com/log/2022-02-01-tryhackme-web-fundamentals-supplements.md

 password_file.close()
 ```

-Note that, like the port scanner earlier, this is slooooooow...
-(At least it provides us with some feedback that it's actually working though.)
+Note that, like the port scanner earlier, this is slooooooow… (At least it provides us with some feedback that it's actually working though.)